MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/labels.md

 - Grupos do Office 365 (o site do grupo e a caixa de correio do grupo no Outlook na Web)

-As seções a seguir mostram como os rótulos serão exibidos em aplicativos diferentes para as pessoas em sua organização.
+As seções a seguir mostram como os rótulos aparecem em aplicativos diferentes para as pessoas em sua organização.

 ### <a name="outlook-on-the-web"></a>Outlook na Web